Grand Mound Ball Club

 The Grand Mound Hometown Pride Committee meets on the first Thursday of each month at 5:00 p.m. (beginning in November 2017) at the GM City Hall located at 615 Sunnyside Street.
 This is a great opportunity for anyone interested in finding out how they can help volunteer with community beautification/improvement projects.

-If you are interested in serving on the Grand Mound Hometown Pride Committee, please contact the City Clerk at email@example.com or call 847-2190.
+If you are interested in serving on the Grand Mound Hometown Pride Committee, please contact Sarah Beuthien at 563-210-3275 or email@example.com.
 Please view www.hometownprideiowa.org for further details or www.keepiowabeautiful.com to learn more about how you can help the City of Grand Mound's community grow.
 The Hometown Pride Coach, Francis Boggus works with the Committee members to coordinate a plan and distinct roles and duties to help turn the community plan into action.
 Plans can range from simple flower gardens, to large projects as trails, etc. Anything to help Keep Iowa Beautiful.

 Community Coach Francis Boggus E-mail: firstname.lastname@example.org Office: 563-249-3260